emacadie/scheme-apps/little/01.little/README.md

 The Tenth Commandment: Build functions to collect more than one value at a time.
 Discussion of chapter 08 and Tenth Commandment: https://gist.github.com/jcoglan/cc12bd0f0c077c487c04
+Also: http://debasishg.blogspot.com/2007/08/collector-idiom-in-scheme-is-this.html (with a reply by co-author MF)

 Can use rb6: prefix: